ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 The existing objects are shown in tabular form on the page.

 The table consists of the following columns (the fields under column headings 1 and 2 and the pulldown menus of the other columns serve as filter criteria).
-The table in the picture is arranged according to hierarchy and some sub-items (nodes) have been opened:
+The table in the picture is sorted by hierarchy and some sub-items (nodes) have been opened:

 *** 1.)
 ID ***